arnolanglade/arnolanglade.github.io/content/blog/command-bus-design-pattern/index.en.md

 ## The command bus

 **Quick reminder about command and command handler:** A command represents a user's intent.
 The data carried by the command has to be valid.
 It can be only handled by only one handler that is just a callable that will perform the user action.

+**Note:** I advise you to first read the blog post I've written about those design patterns if you don’t know what they are.
+It will help you to understand this new article:

+{{< page-link page="command-handler-patterns" >}}

 {{< training-link >}}